 GPTfy's zero-trust architecture—a core design principle from founding—ensures that all data remains within the organization's defined security perimeter.

-GPTfy's dynamic data masking provides an additional layer of protection:
+GPTfy's dynamic data masking provides an additional layer of protection through a seven-step process:

 GPTfy's BYOM architecture satisfies regulatory requirements across the board: